Pet Shop Boys: A Life in Pop

-A Life In Pop is a 2006 documentary about English electronic dance music duo Pet Shop Boys.
+Pet Shop Boys: A Life in Pop is a 2006 documentary about English synth-pop duo Pet Shop Boys.
 It was originally broadcast on Channel 4 in May 2006 and an expanded version followed on DVD in October.

 The documentary was directed by George Scott and produced by Nick de Grunwald.
 Contributors included Robbie Williams, Brandon Flowers, Peter Robinson, Tim Rice-Oxley, West End Girls, Jake Shears, and Bruce Weber.